FAQ: General JCP Questions

 Once you are on the JSR page, click "Proposal" or "Detail (Summary & Proposal)" to read the original JSR Proposal and any updates to it.

-A: You or your organization can become a JCP member by signing the Java Specification Agreement (JSPA).
-The JSPA is an agreement between a company, organization or individual, and Oracle, setting out each Community Member's rights and obligations when participating on the development of Java technology specifications in the JCP.
-The agreement is located at the Becoming a Member page.
+A: You or your organization can become a JCP member by signing one of the membership agreements (Associate Membership Agreement, Partner Membership Agreement, or Java Specification Participation Agreement).
+These are agreements between a company, organization or individual, and Oracle, setting out each Community Member's rights and obligations when participating on the development of Java technology specifications in the JCP.
+These agreements are filled out using the online forms linked from the Becoming a Member page.

 Q: If I become a JCP member, do I have any obligations I need to fulfill?

-A: Corporate Memberships have an annual process cost sharing fee.
-Aside from that, there are no obligations of Membership.
+A: There are no fees or other obligations of Membership.
 While there are no obligations, successful JCP Members participate in the JCP in the following ways:

-Q: My employer is a JCP Member.
+Q: My employer is a Full Member.
 How do I participate in the JCP as part of that Membership?

 Q: How do I find out when a specification is available for review?